Koech-code/Restaurants-landing_page/README.md

 ## Acknowledgments

-- Appreciation to  Moringa school for giving me this opportunity to learn :)
+- I would like to thank my techical mentors and fellow colleagues for the support they are giving me in this journey of coding.

 ## 📝 License